Qovery/documentation/website/guides/tutorial/deploy-node-js-with-postgresql.md

 Note: `qovery run` connects your application to the PostgreSQL database on Qovery.

 ### Deploy the application on a staging environment
-Qovery has a compelling feature known as “environment”.
-Qovery supports the deployment of isolated development environments from your branches, complete with exact copies of all of your data.
-The Environment is useful for testing changes in isolation before merging them.
+Qovery has a compelling feature known as "environments".
+Qovery supports the deployment of isolated development environments that reflect your Git branches.
+Environments are complete copies of all of your data, application, and services like databases.
+The Environment is useful for testing changes in isolation before merging them to your main branch.

 So, do you want to create a new feature, fix a bug, or make modifications without impacting the production or any other important environment?
 Type the following commands: